 Advanced CRM: $55 per month

 For businesses in the sales, distribution, and manufacturing industries, Prospect CRM is a game-changer.
-Designed to help you sell physical products, it's the ideal solution for B2B sales.
-With key CRM functions like task management, serial number tracking, email templates, and inventory management, it offers features not found in traditional customer management software.
+Designed to help you sell physical products, it's the best CRM for B2B sales.
+With key CRM tools like task management, serial number tracking, email templates, and inventory management, it offers features not found in traditional CRMs.

 With Prospect CRM, you can stay on top of stock levels and display detailed product information with ease, thanks to its inventory tracking system.
 This system integrates with the quotation tool, allowing you to include product images and specifications in your quotes, and even keep track of equipment under lease.